175 Assisted Living Communities near San Diego

 Some assisted living communities offer a range of activities, with exercise programs being among the most popular.
 Residents typically have meals prepared for them, and they also get help with housekeeping, laundry, transportation and medication management.
 In some cases, some medical care is available, but assisted living services don't include skilled nursing.

-Services Available in Senior Living Communities in San Diego
+What Services are Available in Assisted Living in San Diego?

 All assisted living communities provide residential accommodations as well as three meals a day, often in a shared dining hall.
 Larger or more lavish communities may also have coffee shops or cafes available for residents who want to snack outside of normal meal hours.